Before we start the comparison, I'll explain in the video what a good agency setup looks like at its best.*

 Source: amail agency

-Beyond the big DACH agencies, there are local players who can be the better choice for specific use cases.
+Beyond the big DACH agencies, there are local players that are the better choice for specific use cases.

 For companies in Austria, agencies like Rittler & Co (Graz) or BüroJETZT (Vienna) can be interesting.
-They know the local market, often have shorter paths to regional decision-makers, and understand the nuances of the Austrian market.
+They know the local market conditions, often have shorter paths to regional decision-makers, and understand the nuances of the Austrian market.

-For Switzerland, that goes double: the Swiss Data Protection Act (DSG) has its own requirements that go beyond the GDPR.
-If you primarily target Swiss customers, you'll benefit from a partner who knows these rules cold.
+For Switzerland, this applies even more: the Swiss Data Protection Act (FADP) has its own requirements that go beyond the GDPR.
+If you primarily target Swiss customers, you'll benefit from a partner who knows these regulations inside out.

 We have no direct project experience with these local agencies.
-But we can confirm that local expertise pays off on compliance questions and market knowledge.
+But we can confirm that local expertise brings real advantages on compliance questions and market knowledge.
 If you're active in AT or CH, a conversation is worth it.

-We can recommend all 7 agencies — the differences come down to detail, budget, and use case.
-In short: if you run Chatarmin, there's no way around amail.
-If you want neutral advice on tool choice, ondevi, Inbox-Marketing, or deineshopmails are strong.
-If you want a personal partner for a smaller shop, Onlinegen is a good address.
+We can recommend all 9 agencies — the differences lie in the details, the budget, and the use case.
+In short: if you use Chatarmin, there's no way around amail.
+If you're looking for a well-oiled team with a retention focus, Invisible Brands and mailjestic are strong picks.
+If you want neutral advice on tool selection, ondevi, Inbox-Marketing, or deineshopmails are strong.
+If you're looking for a personal partner for a smaller shop, Onlinegen is a good address.

-Want to know how Chatarmin works as a tool?
-Book a demo and we'll show you how to build WhatsApp marketing into a real revenue channel with the right agency.
+Want to see how Chatarmin works as a tool?
+Book a demo and we'll show you how to take WhatsApp marketing to the next level with the right agency.

-It depends on your use case.
-If you run Chatarmin, amail (certified Chatarmin Master Expert) is the obvious pick; for tool-neutral advice, ondevi or Inbox-Marketing are strong.
+Depends on your use case.
+If you use Chatarmin, amail (certified Chatarmin Master Expert) is the most obvious choice; you'll find a well-oiled retention team at Invisible Brands or mailjestic; for tool-neutral advice, ondevi and Inbox-Marketing are strong.

 Yes.
-With open rates of often 80–90% versus 20–30% for email, and much higher click rates, WhatsApp remains one of the strongest retention channels in e-commerce.
+With open rates of often 80–90% compared to 20–30% for email, and significantly higher click rates, WhatsApp remains one of the strongest retention channels in e-commerce.

 It depends.
-Entry-level retainers often start around €1,500 per month, while performance models and enterprise agencies with revenue shares run significantly higher.
+Entry-level retainers often start at around €1,500 per month, while performance models and enterprise agencies with revenue share sit significantly higher.

 It depends.
-The private WhatsApp Business app is risky; via the WhatsApp Business API and a provider like Chatarmin, WhatsApp marketing can be run GDPR-compliant — with EU servers, a data processing agreement, and proper opt-ins.
+The private WhatsApp Business app is risky; via the WhatsApp Business API and a provider like Chatarmin, WhatsApp marketing can be implemented in a GDPR-compliant way — with servers in the EU, a DPA, and legally compliant opt-ins.

 A classic chatbot follows rigid rules.
-An AI Sales Agent uses generative AI to understand context, actively recommend products, and advise customers individually all the way to checkout.
+An AI sales agent understands context thanks to generative AI, actively recommends products, and advises customers individually all the way to checkout.

 Yes.
-Since Meta's pricing change, service replies within the 24-hour window (customer-initiated) are generally free.
+Since Meta's pricing change, service replies within the 24-hour window (initiated by the customer) are generally free.

 What are "Free Entry Points" on WhatsApp?

 Yes.
-For the WhatsApp Business API (e.g., via Chatarmin), you need a dedicated phone number that isn't tied to a private WhatsApp account.
+For the WhatsApp Business API (e.g., via Chatarmin), you need a dedicated phone number that isn't linked to a private WhatsApp account.

-The green tick verifies your business, builds trust with customers, and lowers the risk of being marked as spam.
+The green tick verifies your company, builds trust with customers, and lowers the risk of being flagged as spam.

-A good agency knows the technical pitfalls of the API, optimizes cost through smart routing (the Waterfall Strategy), and builds high-converting campaign flows.
+A good agency knows the technical pitfalls of the API, optimizes costs through intelligent routing (waterfall strategy), and builds high-converting campaign flows.